diningphil/gnn-comparison/README.md

 The library includes data and scripts to reproduce the experiments reported in the paper.

+#### If you happen to use or modify this code, please remember to cite our paper:

+[Federico Errica, Marco Podda, Davide Bacciu, Alessio Micheli: *A Fair Comparison of Graph Neural Networks for Graph Classification*](https://openreview.net/pdf?id=HygDF6NFPB). *Proceedings of the 8th International Conference on Learning Representations (ICLR 2020).*

 This research software is provided as is.
-If you happen to use or modify this code, please remember to cite the paper:

-[Federico Errica, Marco Podda, Davide Bacciu, Alessio Micheli: *A Fair Comparison of Graph Neural Networks for Graph Classification*](https://openreview.net/pdf?id=HygDF6NFPB). *Proceedings of the 8th International Conference on Learning Representations (ICLR 2020).*
+--

-If you are interested in an introduction to Deep Graph Networks **(and a new library!)**, check this out:
+#### If you are interested in an introduction to Deep Graph Networks **(and a new library!)**, check this out:

 [Bacciu Davide, Errica Federico, Micheli Alessio, Podda Marco: *A Gentle Introduction to Deep Learning for Graphs*](https://arxiv.org/abs/1912.12693), Neural Networks, 2020.
 DOI: `10.1016/j.neunet.2020.06.006`.